A quick reference guide for generating SSH keys, configuring an ssh-agent

 -f "~/.ssh/example-server-1"

-based key generation.
-As per the ssh-keygen documentation
+Note: The -b bits option is omitted for ed25519 based key generation.
+As per the ssh-keygen documentation:

-For ECDSA keys, the -b flag determines the key length byselecting from one of three elliptic curve sizes: 256, 384 or 521 bits.
+For ECDSA keys, the -b flag determines the key length by selecting from one of three elliptic curve sizes: 256, 384 or 521 bits.
 Attempting to use bit lengths other than these three values for ECDSA keys will fail.
-ECDSA-SK, Ed25519 and Ed25519-SK keys have a fixed length and the -b flag will be ignored.
+ECDSA-SK, Ed25519, and Ed25519-SK keys have a fixed length and the -b flag will be ignored.

 Managing Multiple SSH Key-Pairs